 At this point, you've been ready to prepare a standard meal, but now you've been positioned to prepare food in an unfamiliar cooking scenario and you're probably a bit intimidated, at least slightly unsure of what to do.
 Endless culinary complications and dead ends are running through your noggin....

 I just found your blog and I'm in love!
 I'm not a vegetarian.
 I try to do meatless meals several times a week and can't wait to try out some of your recipes.
 I found your blog when I did a search for putting printables in my blog.
 Your instructions were perfect.
 Thanks!
 I can't wait to try it out.

-I prefer to use delicata squash in this chilli because the flesh gets tender and sweet when cooked, which means no need for a peeler!
-Hearty, nutritious and ready to serve in under an hour, this fail-proof chilli always hits the spot.
+I prefer to use delicata squash in this chili because the flesh gets tender and sweet when cooked, which means no need for a peeler!
+Hearty, nutritious and ready to serve in under an hour, this fail-proof chili always hits the spot.
 In fact, I find that it tastes even better the next day.
-Quick tip: If you're planning to eat the chilli over a few days, add some fresh kale each time to reboot it!
+Quick tip: If you're planning to eat the chili over a few days, add some fresh kale each time to reboot it!